 Traditional online store

-You manufacture your own products, store them, advertise them on your own website (or other channels), and sell them to customers.
+You manufacture your own products, store them, advertise them on your website (or other channels), and sell them to customers.

 You can establish your company in the UK, have a factory in China to produce your products with minimal expenses.
 Then you sell them to local markets or other developed foreign markets (like the US).
 Other than websites, you can make use of available online marketplaces, and social media to advertise your own goods.

 This business model has been applied worldwide.
 It is suitable if your company runs a retail business.
-Here how it works:
+Here is how it works: